yahoo/validatar/README.md

 Running REST tests require no other dependencies and can be launched with Java instead of hadoop jar.

+## Pluggability
+Engines, report generators and test suite parsers are all pluggable.
+You can implement your own extending the appropriate interfaces and pass them in to validatar to load at run time.
+If you wished to have a report generated and posted to a web service, you could do that!
+Or vice versa to read test suites off of a webservice or a queue somewhere.
+Refer to the options below to see how to pass in the custom implementations.

 ## Help

 Feel free to reach out to us if you run into issues.
 You are welcome to open any issues.
 Pull requests welcome!